 EARLIER THIS YEAR, SINCE THE PRODUCTION OF HIS BOOK DR. TURNER HAS COMPLETED FURTHER SCANS AT JARROW USING MORE SOPHISTICATED EQUIPMENT AND WE ARE AWAITING FURTHER INFORMATION REGARDING THIS.

-History of the monastic site
+History of Jarrow monastic site

-St Paul’s Church and Monastery was built on land given by King Ecgfrith of Northumbria in AD 681.
+St. Paul’s Church and Monastery was built on land given by King Ecgfrith of Northumbria in AD 681.

 The Monastery ruins which we see today at St. Paul’s are to the south side of the church building.
 Some of the ruins which remain are of Saxon origin, although most are from the Norman restoration of Aldwin’s time, constructed between 1071 and 1080, upon the remains of the old Saxon fabric.

 Photo produced courtesy of Roger Spence.
-VIKING RAIDS AT JARROW.

 The Monastery had suffered great damage after attacks by the Danes in 794 and 833.
 Then in 866, a large horde of Danes under Hinguar and Hubba, destroyed the monasteries of Jarrow, Wearmouth and Tynemouth.
 Jarrow monastery remained semi-derelict for over 200 years, then in 1070, it suffered further damage when the army of William the Conquerer destroyed the buildings and the place was consumed by fire.
 This occurred shortly after the body of St. Cuthbert had rested at St. Paul’s.